Embracing technology to teach millennials

 Now in progress are two large projects – the establishment of a large multimedia classroom and the conversion of existing space into a collaborative classroom with docking stations, multimedia screens and Web-conferencing stations.
 On the drawing board is renovation of an open study room to promote collaboration.
 Two additional classrooms already have been equipped with whiteboards, projectors and moveable chairs.

-School leaders hope eventually to provide cutting-edge technology in additional spaces, including the Fred Mayes Center, the Design Center (see page 10) and Rosenau Auditorium.
-Small "hotspots" around the School, such as the one already installed in Michael Hooker Research Center’s Armfield Atrium, will facilitate student teamwork.
+School leaders hope eventually to provide cutting-edge technology in additional spaces, including the Fred Mayes Center, the Design Center (learn more in The birth of BioDeptronix) and Rosenau Auditorium.
+Small “hotspots” around the School, such as the one already installed in Michael Hooker Research Center’s Armfield Atrium, will facilitate student teamwork.
 An updated conference room will enable the dean and others to videoconference with peers around the world, solving public health problems in real time.

 Creating technology-rich spaces is “definitely not cheap,” Kark observes.
 “The technology is as costly as the construction of the space itself.”